 - Consider a reverse mortgage.
 If your elderly loved one is low on savings, but has equity in his or her home, that equity can essentially be sold back to the bank on a gradual basis to give your loved one the cash they need to pay for in-home care.

-As you can see, there are a number of different options available to help you and your family handle the expenses of in-home senior healthcare.
-Medicare and Medicaid are also options, but are difficult to tap for in-home care and should be considered a last resort.
+As you can see, there are several options available to help you and your family handle the expenses of in-home senior healthcare.
+Medicare and Medicaid are also options but are difficult to tap for in-home care and should be considered a last resort.
 Choosing the best of the other available methods, meanwhile, will require you to assess your elderly loved one's health situation, their finances, and your own ability to help pay for or provide assistance.